 Skip to contents

-Uses the OpenID Connect discovery document at /.well-known/openid-configuration to auto-configure an OAuthProvider.
-When present, introspection_endpoint is wired into the resulting provider for RFC 7662 support.
+Builds an OAuthProvider from the provider's OpenID Connect discovery document at /.well-known/openid-configuration.
+When present, introspection_endpoint is also wired into the resulting provider.

 Usage